Election 2020: NZ Herald and Newstalk ZB - your home for the best election night news & analysis - NZ Herald

 Every candidate, every electorate, every vote - look no further for the best news and analysis on election night.

-Broadcasters Mike Hosking and Heather du Plessis-Allan will lead an all-star line-up of NZ's best political journalists, experts and analysts in a special, live election night show across nzherald.co.nz, Newstalk ZB and iHeartRadio on Saturday from 7pm.
+Broadcasters Mike Hosking and Heather du Plessis-Allan will lead an all-star line-up of NZ's best political journalists, experts and analysts in a special, live election night show across the NZ Herald, Newstalk ZB and iHeartRadio on Saturday from 7pm.

 Hosking and du Plessis-Allan, supported by a team of expert panellists and political journalists reporting from the major parties' election-night headquarters, will anchor NZME's broadcast coverage - including a livestream video show and radio broadcast.